greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FOREIGN_DATA_WRAPPER.html.md

 `CREATE FOREIGN DATA WRAPPER` creates a new foreign-data wrapper in the current database.
 The user who defines the foreign-data wrapper becomes its owner.

+The foreign-data wrapper name must be unique within the database.

 Only superusers can create foreign-data wrappers.

 ## <a id="section4"></a>Parameters